PSAM3060-D-S16/class_notes/content/syllabus.md

 ## Homework

 Homework is probably the most important part of this class.
-If you do the homework regularly and keep up, you will do well. **It will be hard to do well otherwise.** This course involves a new way of thinking, a new language, and a new set of tools.
+If you do the homework regularly and keep up, you will do well.
+This course involves a new way of thinking and multiple new tools and languages.
 To learn any language or tool, you must use it.
 A lot.
 And homework is where you will apply what we discuss discuss in class.

-Weekly homework will be due at the start of class.
-Be sure to commit your project to you Github account before this time.
-Late postings will be marked down one point.
-Postings turned in more than one week late will not be accepted.
+For the first 10 weeks of the class the homework assignments will involve daily postings of sketches, project progress, and research.
+You must make an effort to post work throughout the week, late work will not be accepted.
+Be sure to commit your work to you Github account frequently.

 ## Office Hours